akinloludavid/chimoney-fullstack-app/README.md

 ## Deployment
-The site is automatically deployed on netlify when a push or pr is made to the ``main`` branch
+The site is automatically deployed on render when a push or pr is made to the ``main`` branch

 ## Author